 - Historians should reexamine Locke’s place in European intellectual history.

 - Although Locke’s ideas were important, his way of expressing them in writing was sadly inadequate.

-The author makes two assertions about Locke: that his ideas were not original and that his books were not very good.
-On the basis of these assertions, the author concludes that Locke’s reputation as an intellectual giant is undeserved.
+The author makes two assertions about Locke.
+First, his ideas were not original.
+Second, his books were not very good.
+Based on these assertions, the author concludes that Locke’s reputation as an intellectual giant is undeserved.
 Choice (C) accurately summarizes this conclusion.

 - The focus is on a subsidiary point, not the main idea; moreover, it makes an assumption unsupported by the passage: that Locke did not acknowledge the sources of his ideas.

 - It is wrong because although the passage clearly indicates that the author is “re-evaluating” Locke’s work, it does not suggest that “current historians” in general are doing so.

 - This choice best expresses the point that Locke’s contributions were not original.

 - This option is tricky because it is a good answer, but it is not the best answer.
 (D) implies that the author recommends that other historians re-examine Locke.
 Since no recommendation exists in the argument, choice (C) is the only option.

 - Not addressed.